beeware/beeware/docs/tutorial/tutorial-10.rst

 This reports the specific icon file (or files) that Briefcase is expecting.
-However, as we haven't provided the actual icon files, the install fails, and falls back to a default value (the same "gray bee" icon).
+However, as we haven't provided the actual icon files, the install fails, and Briefcase falls back to a default value (the same "gray bee" icon).

 Let's provide some actual icons.
 Download :download:`this icons.zip bundle
 <./resources/icons.zip>`, and unpack it into the root of your project